feinorgh/body_volume_calculation/README.md

 Uses the calculations for producing body fat ratio from BMI, and then applying the average body density based on lipids, water, and protein onto the weight.

+This model also can account for age and gender, although the differences I've tested so far are minimal.

 ## Brozek Model

 Uses the Brozek formula for body fat ratio, estimated from BMI.
 The Brozek model reputedly has ±1% accuracy against empirical methods such as water immersion.